|

 Transfer to Real-World Performance

-The materials include a 10-minute review of the WWO skills that can
+The materials include a 10-minute review of the WWO skills that

-be incorporated at the beginning of other forums where participants
+can be incorporated at the beginning of other forums where participants

 work together.
-The 10-minute review materials, which include an instructor
+The 10-minute review materials, which include

-Instructional Tools.
+Working With Others Instructional Tools.

 Also, participants receive a pocket-size reminder card they can use